Update, 13 Oct 2018: Added two new articles regarding DN’s doctoral deception.

 2. Unless otherwise agreed upon and written down ahead of time, legitimate swims follow English Channel (EC) rules.
 Nyad knows these rules as well as anyone:

 A legal marathon may be undertaken only in a regular racing suit, cap, goggles, and grease—no flotation devices, no insulating suit.
-(Esquire Magazine, “Mind Over Water,” 1975.)
+(Esquire, “Mind Over Water,” 1975.)

 This will be a legitimate marathon, nonstop without touching a boat, people or cage (except accidental brushing with leg or shoulder), and with no external aids, such as flippers, wet suits, flotation devices or drugs.
 (OTHER SHORES, p.
 162)